Tlcke77/Layoffs/README.md

 ### Step 4: Null Values or Blank Values

-- The blank space I looked at where in the Indusrty column and here I indentified one blank value.
+- The blank space I looked at where in the Industry column and here I indentified one blank value.
 It was with the company called "Appsmith".
-Out the avalible indusrty used in the dataset I felt that it fell best under the 'Other' category.
+Out of the available industry options used in the dataset I felt that it fell best under the 'Other' category.
   ````sql
   SELECT *
   FROM layoff_staging2